 If your site is connected to Stripe and not in test mode, account holders can securely save credit card payment information to their customer accounts.
 When viewing a saved credit card, only the last four digits of the card are visible.

-Since Apple Pay is built for a quick checkout experience, account holders can’t log into their account during an Apple Pay checkout.
+Because Apple Pay is built for a quick checkout experience, account holders can’t log into their account during an Apple Pay checkout.
 If they’re already logged in, they can complete checkout normally.

-It isn’t possible to save PayPal accounts to a customer account.
+It's not possible to save PayPal accounts to a customer account.
 If your site is only connected to PayPal, and not Stripe, the Payment area won’t appear in the customer account panel.

 Help your account holders